kihuni/kihuni/README.md

 I specialize in building robust, scalable, and secure APIs using Django and Python.
 From RESTful design to cloud deployment, I focus on solutions that work.
 I also write clear, developer-friendly tutorials to make backend concepts easy to grasp.

-💼 Currently interning as a Backend Developer at SpaceYaTech ⭐️ **Let’s build amazing things together.**
+💼 Currently working as a Backend Developer at SpaceYaTech ⭐️ **Let’s build amazing things together.**